chg-training/chg-training-resources/docs/bioinformatics/introduction_to_R/getting_around.md

 If you start R from the command-line, the working directory will be the directory you started it from.
 If you start it from the operating system, it's likely to be your home directory.
+Usually you will want to set a particular directory to be the working directory for the work you happen to be doing - this is where R will look for files to read in or save any plots you write to a file.
+(You can still specify paths to other directories within the relevant commands).

+To set the working directory, use the `setwd()` function with the path to the relevant directory inside the brackets.
+Or, in RStudio, it can be set via the Session menu.

 Just like in the command-line, you can create and move around directories - R this uses the `dir.create()` function.
 For example: